ToxyFlog1627/midl/README.md

 Interpreter is then responsible for doing everything needed to run this binary, this includes but not limited to loading libraries and linking them.

 ## Building a dynamic linker
-Compilation and linking flags:
+Options required to build linker:
-1. `-fPIE` to make position independent, because dynamic linker can get loaded anywhere in the memory.
+1. `-pie` to make it position independent, because dynamic linker can get loaded anywhere in the memory.
+2. `-Wl,--no-dynamic-linker` to make it statically-linked \
+Alternatively, `-pie -Wl,--no-dynamic-linker` can be replaced with `-static-pie`.
-2. `-nostdlib` to disable standard library, because it must not dependent on shared libraries
+3. `-nostdlib` to disable standard library, because it must not dependent on shared libraries
-3. `-Wl,--no-dynamic-linker` to make it statically-linked
 4. (opt) `-e func_name` to change entry point

+If you have built executable correctly, running `file` on it would result in `ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), static-pie linked`

 Entry point must end with an exit syscall, exit code should be set to main's return value.

+### -pie, -fpic, -fpie, -fPIC, -fPIE, -static-pie
+What is the differences between all these flags?
+1. `-fpie`(`-fPIE`) imply that you are building an executable, so it disables interposition, whereas `-fpic`(`-fPIC`) enables it. \
+2. The case sets the data mode, lowercase for `-msmall-data` and uppercase for `-mlarge-data`.
+More on this in [gcc's man page](https://man7.org/linux/man-pages/man1/gcc.1.html).

+Flags prefixed with `-f` use specified mode *if possible*, whereas `-pie` always produces PIE.

+`-static-pie` is basically an alias for `-static -pie --no-dynamic-linker -z text`.

 ## Usage
 **Tested only with GCC on x86_64**